Multi-asset return risk measures: Dual Representations of MARRM

 If the MARRM satisfies the stronger condition of log-convexity, then representation~\eqref{eq:rep_logc} holds.
 Here, for a model $\varphi$, we do not restrict the set of hedging payoffs by the inequality $0\geq \varphi(X)-\varphi(Z)-\sigma_{\mathcal{B}_{\tilde{\rho}}}(\varphi)$.
 Instead, $\varphi(X)-\varphi(Z)-\sigma_{\mathcal{B}_{\tilde{\rho}}}(\varphi)$ appears in the objective directly (as a penalty term).
 This means, a model $\varphi$ for which the logarithmic costs $\varphi(X)-\varphi(Z)$ are larger than the ones for an acceptable loss (under $\varphi$) leads to a penalization of $(\log\circ\pi)(Z)$. \end{remark}

-Summarizing, log-star-shapedness prevents a separation of the financial market components $\mathcal{S}$, $\pi$ and the relative acceptance set $\mathcal{B}_{\tilde{\rho}}$ in the dual representation~\eqref{eq:rep_star}.
-Furthermore, we only obtain a penalty for possible models $\varphi$ and no rewards by the occurrence of an additional maximization with zero in~\eqref{eq:rep_star}.
+In summary, log-star-shapedness prevents separation of the market components $\mathcal{S}$, $\pi$, and the relative acceptance set $\mathcal{B}_{\tilde{\rho}}$ in the dual representation~\eqref{eq:rep_star}, and leads to a penalty for possible models $\varphi$ without rewards, due to the additional maximization with zero in~\eqref{eq:rep_star}.

 For the dual representation~\eqref{eq:dual_logconvex} of quasi-logconvex MARRMs we obtain that only hedging costs are used as objective function and terms which occur as summands in the dual representation~\eqref{eq:rep_logc} of logconvex MARRMs only occur in a constraint.